 Can the ADA tell me how many points my ticket is?

 The ADA represents the State which is prosecuting you and hence they are not allowed to give you legal advice of any kind.
-All of the following questions are considered legal advice and cannot be answered by the ADA:
+All of the following questions constitute legal advice and cannot be answered by the ADA:

 You should probably ask for a continuance and speak with a lawyer.